BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceStick.md

 Step 3: Configure femtosoc and femtorv32
 ========================================
 Time to edit `FemtoRV/femtosoc.v`.
-This file lets you define what time of RISC-V processor you will create, and which device drivers in the associated system-on-chip.
+This file lets you define what type of RISC-V processor you will create, and which device drivers in the associated system-on-chip.
 For now we activate the LEDs (for visual debugging) and the UART (to talk with the system through a